mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 Here's a little codesandbox that shows how it works in real world.
 Feel free to play and have fun with this awesome tool!

 <iframe src="https://codesandbox.io/embed/7mvjnkpmm0?fontsize=12&module=%2Fsrc%2Findex.js" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+---

+Tagged template are used by [lit-html](https://github.com/Polymer/lit-html) to provide a declarative API to build frontend applications using JavaScript standards.
+It's also used by many other libraries to handle things like styles ([styled-components](https://www.styled-components.com/), [emotion](https://emotion.sh/) etc...).